 - Employers pay 6.0%, less a credit for contributions to state unemployment insurance funds, up to 5.4% on $7,000

-- If you are entitled to the maximum 5.4% credit, the FUTA tax rate after the credit is 0.6%
+- Many employers are entitled to the maximum 5.4% credit, with which the FUTA tax rate is 0.6%

 - Certain states have lost part or all of this credit.
 Employers in those states need to check with their labor department to determine the current allowed credit for the state in question

 The Federal minimum wage is the minimum hourly rate that a non-exempt employee can be paid.
 The National minimum wage was enacted in 1938 under the Fair Labor Standards Act (FLSA) and was set at $0.25 per hour.
 Since 1938, Congress has raised the Federal minimum wage twenty-two times.
 In addition to the Federal minimum wage, state and local jurisdictions can set minimum wage rates.
 When federal and local minimum wage rates apply employers are required to pay the higher rate.